Osteopaths in Liverpool | Osteopath in Aigburth

 How long do osteopathic appointments usually last?

 In general, the first treatment lasts about 45 minutes, and subsequent treatments around half an hour.
 Your first appointment is usually slightly longer to allow for a full case history to be taken.
+We allow 40 minutes for both initial and follow up Osteopathy appointments.

 How much does treatment cost?

 Treatment costs vary across the UK, but typically range from £35 to £50 for a 30 minute session.
+We charge £40 for the initial consultation and £35 for follow up appointments.

 What can I expect on my first visit to an Osteopath?